Creating and Configuring Feedback Activity

 Restrict access options allow you to set restrictions on an activity or resource by date & time, or by conditions related to previous activities.

-If you choose to Save and return to course, the Feedback activity will be created and a link to it will appear on the course main page.
-If you plan to add questions later rather than at he time of creation, you may want to hide the link to avoid user confusion.
+If you choose to Save and return to course, the Feedback activity will be created and a link will appear on the course main page.
+If you plan to add questions later rather than at the time of creation, you may want to hide the link to avoid user confusion.

 Adding Questions to the Feedback activity